Mr Nick Howells

 MBBS, BSc, MSc, FRCS (T&O), MD

-I practice at Spire Hospital Bristol and the Avon Orthopaedic Centre.
+I practice at Spire Bristol Hospital and the Avon Orthopaedic Centre.
 I have an elective practice which focuses exclusively on knee surgery.
-I am experienced in cartilage, meniscal and ligament injury repair and reconstruction, osteotomy, realignment and stabilization surgery and the management of early and advanced osteoarthritis including partial and total knee replacement and revision knee replacement.
+I am experienced in cartilage, meniscal and ligament injury repair and reconstruction, osteotomy, realignment and stabilisation surgery and the management of early and advanced osteoarthritis including partial and total knee replacement and revision knee replacement.

 I grew up and was educated in Shropshire before studying Medicine at Imperial College, London.
 I undertook basic surgical training in Oxford and at the Royal National Orthopaedic Hospital in London.
 During this time I was a Lecturer in Anatomy at Oxford University and Research Fellow at the Nuffield Orthopaedic Centre.
 I was awarded a Masters Degree in Surgical Technology by Imperial College for research work focusing on the use of simulators to train orthopaedic surgeons.

 My specialist orthopaedic training was on the Bristol rotation and was completed with two years of advanced fellowship training in knee surgery and trauma surgery in Australia.
 Initially at the internationally renowned Australian Institute of Musculoskeletal Surgery under Leo Pinczewski in Sydney gaining experience in all aspects of knee surgery, including the management of knee injuries in elite athletes.
 Then at the Royal Melbourne Hospital, one of the busiest major trauma centres in Australia, gaining experience in orthopaedic trauma surgery and knee surgery.